Which Dogs Bite The Most?

 • It may be guarding its food or toys, eating, sleeping, or feeling unwell.

-In most cases the dog will have previously given warning signals that they are not happy, e.g. Trying to move away, growling.
-But these have been ignored and the behavior or situation has continued.
+In most cases the dog will have previously given warning signals that they are not happy, e.g. Trying to move away, yawning, lip licking, then growling.
+But these have been ignored, and the behaviour or situation has continued.

 A lot of dog bites also happen when the dog is running and playing being allowed to become over-stimulated, or when they are being dog aggressive towards another dog.